 - 209.01.
 Idaho Code Section 50-1330 gives Highway Districts exclusive jurisdiction over public road rights-of-way.
 Any use of the rights-of-way for purposes other than vehicular travel along the roadway shall be by permit only, obtained from the appropriate Highway District.
 This will include, but not be limited to, driveways, approach roads, buried utilities, signs, utility poles, conduits, landscaping, etc. The use of rights-of way for other than vehicular travel shall be in accordance with the Utility Coordination Policy adopted by the Associated Highway Districts and included in the Appendix of these Standards. - 209.02.
 All new approaches to roads and rights-of-way must secure an Approach Permit from the respective Highway District.
 The approach permit or permit to use right-of-way is contained in the Appendix.
-Approaches or intersections onto collector roads and arterial roads (all but local roads) shall be designed and constructed to provide forward vehicular movement for ingress and egress to the adjacent properties.
-Approaches or intersections shall be limited such that a minimum separation of 330-feet center to center of approach or intersection is achieved (see 306.04). - 209.03.
+Approaches or intersections onto District roads shall be designed and constructed to provide forward vehicular movement for ingress and egress to the adjacent properties.
+Approaches or intersections shall be limited such that a minimum separation of 330-feet center to center of approach or intersection is achieved on arterial and major collector roads.
+Minimum approach spacing on minor collector and local roads shall meet the minimum stopping sight distances specified in Standard Detail 3A for the various travel speeds. - 209.03.
 All utilities within rights-of-way must secure a permit to use the right-of-way from the respective Highway District.
 All utilities Installed within the road prism shall be installed a minimum of 36 inches below: - 1.
 The finished road surface - 2.
 The invert of ditches - 3.
 Any culvert

-Utilities that are placed between the ditch line and the right-of-way line or within the 10-foot perpetual and exclusive roadway, drainage, and utility easement shall be 5 feet beyond the end of a culvert and may be buried at standard depths.
+Utilities shall be placed between the ditch line and the right-of-way line or within the 10-foot perpetual and exclusive roadway, drainage, and utility easement unless otherwise approved by the Director or District Supervisor.
+Utilities placed near culverts shall be 5 feet beyond the end of a culvert and may be buried at standard depths.